 Ride the Cable Car to Mount Fansipan

-And if you’re not a climber… one of the newer things to do in Sapa is take a ride on a 15-minute cable car to Mount Fansipan’s lofty peak.
+And if you’re not a climber… one of the newer things to do in Sapa in recent years is take a ride on a 15-minute cable car to Mount Fansipan’s lofty peak.
 Opened in early 2016, the Fansipan Legend cable car has been recognised by the Guinness World Record: at 6,292 metres-long it is the longest non-stop three-rope cable car in the world, with the greatest elevation difference by a non-stop three-roped cable car at 1,410 metres.
 Designed by Doppelmayr, makers of cable cars in Austria, Germany and Switzerland, it’s part of the Sun World Fansipan Legend resort complex, 9kms southwest of Sapa.
 There are coffee shops, restaurants, souvenir shops, and temples at the start at the Sapa Station and at the end at Fansipan Station.
 Open from 7.30am to 5.30pm, tickets currently costs 600,000VND (US$26 at the time of research) for the gob-smacking ride above the beautiful Hoang Lien Son mountains and the sweaty 600-step climb to the summit.